Protection

 Omics Methods and Data Analyses

-Examiner: Prof. Vladimír Žlábek, Ph.D.
+Examiner: Prof. Vladimír Žlábek

 Disorders of Endocrine System in Aquatic Animals